EricZinda/Perplexity/backlog.md

         - "I like any meat" shouldn't pick an arbitrary one
         - 1..inf is correct, but also needs to capture the "any works" as opposed to "a" which might care if there are different unfungible choices
+- very slow
     - My son needs a vegetarian dish
-    - works now but is very slow
     - My soup is a vegetarian dish
-    - very slow
+    - Which 2 dishes are specials
+    - We'll have one tomato soup and one green salad, please

+- How much are the dishes?

 Concept refactor:
     - (done) replace concept_name with simply a criteria that is "sortOf" which is instance or specializes depending on what the caller is asking for
-    - see if we can avoid making a replacement method of some kind.
+    - see if we can avoid making a replacement method for `concept_name` of some kind.
 Only allow instances() or concepts() or search_criteria()?
     - replace "search_criteria" with meets_criteria() which also ensures there isn't a "not" in there
     - get rid of object_to_store() since it just uses concept_name which is not correct
     - Make the following scenarios work: